farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 # Use the final .aar file inside Android Studio

-Create a libs folder under app's modeule folder and insert the .aar file.
+Create a libs folder under app's module folder and insert the .aar file.
 Out comment the gradle dependency for tensorflow-lite-support and use the code from .aar file the way you see inside the oval red line below:

 <img src="images/as_final.PNG" width="2560" height="540">

+# Conclusion

+With this procedure you can build a tensorflow_lite_support.aar file from source or you can change the code and create a custom .aar file that will include your custom functions inside.
+For a demonstration of a custom tensorflow_lite_support.aar file inside an android studio project view a repository [here](https://github.com/farmaker47/OCR_with_Keras/tree/with_custom_support_library) (with_custom_support_library branch).
+View the [builde.gradle](https://github.com/farmaker47/OCR_with_Keras/blob/with_custom_support_library/app/build.gradle) and [OcrmodelExecutor.kt](https://github.com/farmaker47/OCR_with_Keras/blob/with_custom_support_library/app/src/main/java/com/soloupis/sample/ocr_keras/fragments/ocr/OcrModelExecutor.kt) files to see how to set the .aar file and the usage of the custom library.
+At this example, conversion to grayscale and getBufferFromOneChannel have been added to the library.